 Overview of Housing Choice Vouchers

 The HCV program is HUD’s largest rental assistance program, assisting approximately 2.2 million households.
-However, due to inadequate funding for HCVs and other public housing programs, only one in four eligible households receives federal rental assistance, and there is a growing backlog.
+However, due to inadequate funding for HCVs and other public housing programs, only one in four eligible households receives federal rental assistance, and there is a rapidly growing backlog.